Victoria government logo

 Past performance

-We will review your past performance and assess whether it is likely to have an impact on the successful delivery of your project.
-This will include considering whether you have:
+The department will assess the applicant’s past performance to determine whether this is likely to have an impact on the successful delivery of the proposed project.
+Considerations include:

-• overdue projects funded by the Department and whether extensions have been requested and approved;
+- active projects funded via the Building Blocks program and whether time extensions have been requested and approved

-Poor performance against these factors may result in projects not being recommended for funding or funding withdrawal.
+Poor performance against these factors can result in projects not being recommended for funding.

 If you are unsuccessful in obtaining funding for a Building Blocks Inclusion grant you may:

-The VSBA Early Childhood Grants team can be contacted by phone on 03 7022 0214 or email building.blocks@education.vic.gov.au
+The VSBA Early Childhood Grants team can be contacted by email at building.blocks@education.vic.gov.au

-• Before applying, please refer to the Building Blocks Inclusion assessment factsheet below.
+Before applying, please refer to the Building Blocks Inclusion Assessment Factsheet and Application Checklist below.
 This factsheet contains important information about your grant application.

 Please also read the frequently asked questions.